jbhopkins/bioxtasraw/docs/source/install/mac_detailsource.rst

 .. _macshrt:

-The easiest way to set up a RAW shortcut is to expand the **RunRAW.zip** file in the RAW **MacLib** folder, and move the **RunRAW** app to wherever you want to have it.
-Start raw by double clicking on the **RunRAW** app.
+The easiest way to set up a RAW shortcut is to expand the :file:`RunRAW.zip` file in the RAW :file:`MacLib` folder, and move the :file:`RunRAW` app to wherever you want to have it.
+Start raw by double clicking on the :file:`RunRAW` app.

     *   Note: since this is an application from an unknown developer (the RAW team!), you may have to give it permission to run.
-You can do this by right clicking on it and selecting ‘Open’ or by changing your security settings by going to System Settings -> Security and Privacy, and selecting Allow apps downloaded from ‘Anywhere’.
+You can do this by right clicking on it and selecting :guilabel:`Open` or by changing your security settings by going to System Settings -> Security and Privacy, and selecting Allow apps downloaded from ‘Anywhere’.

 If the shortcut doesn’t work, and/or you would rather not change your security settings, you can follow these instructions to make your own shortcut:

 #.
-Expand the **RunRAW.zip** file as above.
+Expand the :file:`RunRAW.zip` file as above.

 #.
 Open the Automator app

     *   Automator is located in Applications folder.

 #.
-Select Open an Existing Document
+Select :guilabeL:`Open an Existing Document`

     |100002010000021F0000020B846426B3BC1F1FB4_png|

 #.
-Open the **RunRAW** app (located in Applications/raw/MacLib
+Open the :file:`RunRAW` app (located in :file:`Applications/raw/MacLib`)

     |10000201000002C30000022C28B14ADDA1B8FC97_png|